2016-2017 S.J.D. Financial Information

-*Includes Health Insurance fee of $1,670 assessed fall term only.
+* Health Insurance fee of $1,800 assessed fall term only.
+Health insurance is mandatory for all F-1 and J-1 visa holders.
 The health insurance charge can be waived if candidate can provide proof of coverage.

-All financial aid is processed through the WCL Financial Aid Office and is subject to the rules and regulations of that office.
+All financial aid for U.S. citizens and Permanent Residents will be processed through the WCL Financial Aid Office and is subject to the rules and regulations of that office.
 For information regarding financial aid applications and deadlines, contact the Office of Financial Aid.
 The payment of all tuition and fees for students is handled through the University's Office of Student Accounts and is subject to the rules and regulations of that office.
 For more information regarding payments and tuition cancellation, contact the Office of Student Accounts.

 Financial Aid for U.S. Citizens & Permanent Residents